 The newly built pagoda is an 80-hectare site including different highlights such as Jade well, Belltower, the main temple, and the hallway with 500 statues of Arhat.

 With a length of 1,700m, The Arhat corridor at Bai Dinh pagoda is the longest one in Southeast Asia.
-It includes 2 lines starting from Tam Quan Noi gate to the Ta Vu and Huu Vu house.
+It includes two lines starting from Tam Quan Noi gate to the Ta Vu and Huu Vu house.

 Here you can find 500 statues of Arhat in monolithic blue stone carved by famous artisans in the stone craft village of Ninh Van, Hoa Lu.
-Each statue is 2.5 m high on average, weighs from 2 to 4 tons, and engraved elaborately.
+Each sculpture is 2.5 m high on average, weighs from 2 to 4 tons, and is engraved elaborately.

 The front pedestals of 500 Arhat statues have engravings with the names of each Arhat, in both Vietnamese and Chinese below.
 Each sign has a number so visitors can easily identify and find information.

 Festivals at Bai Dinh pagoda

-Like many other large temples, Bai Dinh also has a festival that takes place every year.
+Like many other prominent temples, Bai Dinh also has a festival that takes place every year.

-The spring festival starts from the 6th day of the Lunar new year and lasts until the end of the third lunar month.
-It has 2 main parts:
+The spring festival starts from the 6th day of the Lunar new year and lasts until the third lunar month.
+It has two main parts:

 - The ceremony includes the incense offering rites to worship Buddha and St. Cao Son.

 Although it’s free to visit Bai Dinh pagoda, you should take an electric car from the gate to the pagoda as the distance is quite far away.
 The car ticket costs 30 000 VND. (~$1.5)

 I love the view from the pagoda.
 On my trip there, I visited the ancient pagoda first and then the new one.
 However, if you don’t have much time, you can choose one of them and take an electric car directly there.